Rajinsharwar/Admin-Speedo-WordPress-Plugin/readme.txt

 2. In the Search Box, search for \"Admin Speedo\"
 3. Besides the plugin named \"Admin Speedo\", click Install
 4. After the installation has been completed, click Activate.
-5. The plugin is now activated and now will show the current environment on the ADMIN toolbar
+5. The plugin is now activated and now will boost up your Admin Dashboard.

 <strong> Manual Installation: </strong>
 1. Download the plugin\'s zip file by clicking on Download from the above of this page